softlab-unimore/TabgenQA/README.md

 # TabgenQA

 A web-based demo for generating tabular Question-Answering benchmarks, powered by Gradino.
-Built for the CIKM 2026 conference demo track.
+Submitted to the CIKM 2026 conference demo track.

 ## Features